 One of the inconveniences of the Szlenk derivation is that it does not preserve convexity.
 This explains why it is difficult to obtain renorming results related to this derivation.
 In contrast, a derivation based on peeling off slices (i.e. intersections with half spaces) preserves the convexity and allows to use distance functions to the derived sets in order to build a good equivalent norm (see \cite{Lancien1995} for instance).

-In order to overcome this difficulty, we will study the fragment and slice derivations associated with general measures of non compactness as they were introduced in \cite{Raja2007}.
-In section \ref{noncompactness}, we recall these definitions and also introduce the $\omega$-iterated measure $\eta^\omega$ associated with a measure of non compactness $\eta$.
-In section \ref{convexifiable}, we introduce the notion of convexifiable measure of non compactness.
-Then we prove a crucial result (Proposition \ref{convex}) on the properties of the slice derivation associated with a general convexifiable measure of non compactness.
-In section \ref{sublinear} we explore the notion of sublinear measure of non compactness and obtain a sharp comparison between the slice and fragment derivations for certain convexifiable sublinear measures of non compactness.
-Section \ref{kuratowski} is devoted to the applications of our general results to the Kuratowski measure of non compactness, denoted $\sigma$.
+In order to overcome this difficulty, we will study the fragment and slice derivations associated with general measures of non-compactness as they were introduced in \cite{Raja2007}.
+In section \ref{noncompactness}, we recall these definitions and also introduce the $\omega$-iterated measure $\eta^\omega$ associated with a measure of non-compactness $\eta$.
+In section \ref{convexifiable}, we introduce the notions of convexifiable and homogeneous measure of non-compactness.
+Then we prove a crucial result (Proposition \ref{convex}) on the properties of the slice derivation associated with a general convexifiable measure of non-compactness.
+In section \ref{sublinear} we explore the notion of sublinear measure of non-compactness and obtain a sharp comparison between the slice and fragment derivations for certain convexifiable sublinear measures of non-compactness.
+Section \ref{kuratowski} is devoted to the applications of our general results to the Kuratowski measure of non-compactness, denoted $\sigma$.
 This measure is of special interest to us, as its fragment derivation is exactly the Szlenk derivation.
 The main result of this section is Theorem \ref{main} which asserts that for any $n\in \Ndb$, the iterate $\sigma^{\omega^n}$ of $\sigma$ is convexifiable.
-It is then a key ingredient for proving that $Cz(K)=Sz(K)$ for any weak$^*$-compact subset $K$ of a separable Banach space such that $Sz(K)\le \omega^n$, for some integer $n$ (Corollary \ref{SzCz}).
+It is then a key ingredient for proving that $Cz(K)=Sz(K)$ for any weak$^*$-compact subset $K$ of the dual of a separable Banach space such that $Sz(K)\le \omega^n$, for some integer $n$ (Corollary \ref{SzCz}).
 This together with some earlier work by P. H\'{a}jek and T. Schlumprecht \cite{HajekSchlumprecht2014} implies that for any separable Banach space $X$, $Cz(X)=Sz(X)$.
 Finally, with all these ingredients, we state and prove our renorming result in section \ref{norm}.